Taiwan loses diplomatic ally Nicaragua to China

 Associated Press

-The Nicaraguan government is meeting with the Chinese government in the northern city of Tianjin in China on Friday, according to state broadcaster CCTV.

-China has been poaching Taiwan’s diplomatic allies over the past few years, cutting down on the number of countries that recognize the island as a sovereign nation.
-China views Taiwan as a part of its territory and is against Taiwan representing itself in global forums or in diplomacy.
-The democratic island is self-governed but has little diplomatic recognition on the international stage.
+China has been poaching Taiwan’s diplomatic allies over the past few years, cutting down the number of countries that recognize the democratic, self-governed island as a sovereign nation.
+China is against Taiwan representing itself in global forums or in diplomacy.

+The Nicaraguan government signed an official communique to re-establish diplomatic ties with China in Tianjin on Friday, according to Chinese state broadcaster CCTV.
+Under the agreement, Nicaragua promises not to have any official contact with Taiwan going forward.

+“This is the right choice that is in line with the global trend and has people’s support.
+China highly appreciates this decision,” China’s Ministry of Foreign Affairs said.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.